The Orbitally Selective Mott Phase in Electron Doped Twisted TMDs: A Possible Realization of the Kondo Lattice Model: Slave Rotor Mean-Field analysis

-{\it Slave Rotor Mean-Field analysis --} We now turn to study the ground state of the Hamiltonian Eqs.~(\ref{eq:H_M},\ref{eq:H_I}).
-In particular, we are interested to understand whether a Mott state of one of the species can be stabilized over a finite density range, where the other band is metallic.
+We now turn to study the ground state of the Hamiltonian Eqs.~(\ref{eq:H_b},\ref{eq:H_I}).
+In particular, we are interested to understand whether a Mott state of one of the species can be stabilized over a finite density range, where the other band remains metallic.
 To this end, we employ the slave-rotor mean field theory~\cite{Florens2004slave,zaho2007self,chen2020competition}.
 It consists of decomposing the field operators into bosonic rotors multiplied by neutral spinon operators $ \psi_{i\tau\s}=e^{-i\theta_{i\tau}}\,f_{i\tau\s} $.
-The respective density operator of each specie, which are conjugates of the phases above, are then represented by angular momentum operators $ \hat{L}_{i\tau}=-i{\partial}/{\partial\theta_{i\tau}} $, subject to the {\it local} constraint $ \hat{L}_{i\tau}= f^\dagger_{i\tau}f_{i\tau}-1 $, where the sum over spin is implicit.
+The respective density operator of each species, which are conjugates of the phases above, are then represented by angular momentum operators $ \hat{L}_{i\tau}=-i{\partial}/{\partial\theta_{i\tau}} $, subject to the {\it local} constraint $ \hat{L}_{i\tau}= f^\dagger_{i\tau}f_{i\tau}-1 $, where the sum over spin is implicit.

 The above decomposition allows for a mean-field treatment of the Mott transition~\cite{Florens2004slave}.
 The corresponding ``order parameter" is the quasiparticle weight $Z_\tau = |\langle e^{i\theta_\tau}\rangle |^2$.
-When the rotor fields are pinned $Z_\tau$ is finite and so is the overlap between the quasiparticle and bare-electron operators.
-Moreover, the uncertainty principle implies the conjugate charge operator $L_\tau$ experiences large fluctuations.
+When the rotor fields are pinned $Z_\tau\ne 0$, resulting in a finite overlap between the quasiparticle and bare-electron operators.
+Moreover, the uncertainty principle implies the conjugate charge operator $\hat L_\tau$ experiences large fluctuations.
 Thus, we can identify this phase with a Fermi liquid.
-On the other hand, when the rotors are strongly fluctuating $Z_\tau$ vanishes, which corresponds to small charge fluctuations.
+On the other hand, when the charge operators $\hat L_\tau$ are pinned, which corresponds to small charge fluctuations, the conjugate phases are strongly fluctuating and $Z_\tau=0$.
 This phase is thus associated with the Mott state.

-In our case we have two species with variable density.
-Because the slave-rotor mean-field theory is adequate close to half-filling we perform a slave rotor decomposition to only one of the two species (namely, the flatter band).
-For the propose of the discussion, let this specie be $a$.
-The resulting Hamiltonian is given by
+Before applying the slave-rotor decomposition however, it is essential to decompose the miniband dispersion, $\xi_{\bs k \tau}$, Eq.~\eqref{eq:H_b} into two terms \be \xi_{\bs k\tau} = \bar \e_\tau + \e_{\bs k \tau}\,, \ee where $\bar \e_\tau$ is the average energy of the miniband ($\bar \e_\tau = \sum_{\bs k\in MBZ}\xi_{\bs k,\tau}$), and the remainder, $\epsilon_{k\tau}$, is the kinetic part of the dispersion, which averages to zero. $\bar \e_\tau$ can be interpreted as the effective binding energies of electrons to the respective minibands (dashed lines in Fig.~\ref{fig:minibands}).
+The importance of this decomposition, is to separate these local energy shifts from the dispersion because they should not be renormalized by the quasiparticle weights $Z_\tau$.
+Indeed, in the slave-rotor theory the quasiparticle weight only renormalizes the band width but does not shift the average energy of the band~\cite{Florens2004slave}.